 At the onset of the COVID-19 pandemic, many consumers rushed to stock up on supplements to enhance their immunity.
 According to the Council for Responsible Nutrition (CRN), 43 percent of people who take dietary supplements altered their supplement routines in 2020, with 91 percent increasing their intake.

 While dietary supplements may support health when taken correctly and with guidance from a primary care provider (PCP), no evidence shows that supplements cure or prevent COVID-19.

 Despite their range of potential health benefits, dietary supplements should be closely evaluated to ensure they are appropriately taken, just as medications are chosen carefully for each patient.

-“Extra caution should be taken by certain patient populations, including pregnant women, nursing women, children, people undergoing surgery and older patients,” says Melinda Ring, MD, physician and executive director at Northwestern Medicine Osher Center for Integrative Medicine.
+“Extra caution should be taken by certain patient populations, including pregnant women, nursing women, children, people undergoing surgery and older patients,” says Melinda Ring, MD, physician and executive director at Northwestern Medicine Osher Center for Integrative Health.